apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 Last election, in 2018, Vancouver was in a serious housing crisis.
 It was bad, it was getting worse, and somebody had to *do something*.
 As a result, the incumbent Vision party was kicked to the curb.
 In their place, voters elected a mix of councillors from four different parties, along with an independent mayor – which resulted in no real working majority.

-While the intervening four years has seen a modest increase in housing permitted, and narrow approvals for plans to eventually permit more housing in the [Broadway corridor](https://thetyee.ca/News/2022/06/23/Councillors-Broadway-Plan-Votes/) and [city-wide](https://dailyhive.com/vancouver/vancouver-plan-final-approved-2050), it has often seen Council struggle to act.
-In their attempts push through and/or obstruct certain policy goals, Councillors have engaged in the sort of  [gnarly, inefficient, awkward kind of governance you would expect](https://twitter.com/j_mcelroy/status/1532794452040765440) when there’s no clear majority: every vote needs to come from an ad-hoc coalition, and staff is often tied up with side-quests from various Councillors, rather than enacting a coherent plan.
+While the intervening four years have seen a modest increase in housing permitted, and narrow approvals for plans to eventually permit more housing in the [Broadway corridor](https://thetyee.ca/News/2022/06/23/Councillors-Broadway-Plan-Votes/) and [city-wide](https://dailyhive.com/vancouver/vancouver-plan-final-approved-2050), it has often seen Council struggle to act.
+In their attempts to push through and/or obstruct certain policy goals, Councillors have engaged in the sort of  [gnarly, inefficient, awkward kind of governance you would expect](https://twitter.com/j_mcelroy/status/1532794452040765440) when there’s no clear majority: every vote needs to come from an ad-hoc coalition, and staff is often tied up with side-quests from various Councillors, rather than enacting a coherent plan.

 Adding to the chaos, the centre-right NPA – despite holding 5 of 10 Council seats – disintegrated over this term, sharding out into three different parties.
 The mayor, no doubt feeling left out as the sole independent, founded a new party too.
 This has left us with Council’s 11 votes split across 7 parties, and a desperate need for an election to give someone, *anyone*, a mandate.
 Okay, maybe not *anyone* – but we’ll get to that.